 - 1. Received from a network provider; or - 2.
+Received from a non-network provider to whom you have been specifically directed by a network provider; or - 3.
 Emergency services received from a network provider or a non-network provider will be covered as in-network benefits.
 If you are admitted to a non-network hospital from an emergency department of a hospital, you will be eligible for in-network benefits until you have validly consented to post-stabilization care from non-network providers.
 Please see Surprise Billing Protections and Your Rights and Protections Against Surprise Medical Bills for more information.